Alfresco/docs-activiti-enterprise/docs/bpmn/start-event.md

+---
+Title: Start events
+---

 # Start events

 A process must always contain at least one start event as they define how a process starts.

 Start events are where the trigger is unspecified for starting a process.

 Start events can have a form associated with them to begin the process, though it is important to note that the process will not begin until the form has been submitted.
 Alternatively, processes with a start event can be started manually.